Tools for cleaning up petroleum contaminated sites

 Many sites and properties across the United States are contaminated by petroleum products, such as gasoline.
 These harmful products, and the chemicals they break down into, can threaten human health and the environment.
 We have guidance and statistical tools to help you understand how to clean up these sites and show that your cleanup is happening as planned.

-- Guidance for Silica Gel Cleanup in Washington State (Nov.
-2023) — This guidance document provides details on the use of silica gel cleanup (SGC) in analyzing diesel and heavy oil range organics when using the Ecology's NWTPH-Dx analytical method for petroleum hydrocarbons at a cleanup site regulated under the Model Toxics Control Act (MTCA) Regulation, Chapter 173-340 WAC.
+Guidance for Silica Gel Cleanup in Washington State (Nov.
+2023) provides details on using silica gel cleanup (SGC) to analyz diesel and heavy oil range organics when using the Ecology's NWTPH-Dx analytical method for petroleum hydrocarbons at a cleanup site regulated under the Model Toxics Control Act cleanup regulations.

 Tools